 Boat Tours To Popular Islands

-Jump on a boat tour that will take you to see different islands and even to visit local communities who were original inhabitants.
+Jump on a boat tour that will take you to see different islands and even to visit local communities who were original inhabitants of the area.
 The two main tribes here are Bakiga and Batwa (also known as pygmies).
 They allow you to come see their way of life and have even been known to perform a cultural dance for visitors.
 Pretty cool!
 There are operating schools on some of the islands and with the right tour you might even get a chance to visit the students who live here.
 This is a unique way to get to know more about the locals and their customs.

 There are many small islands within the lake which can be visited on a tour.
 You might want to check out Kyahugye because it's the only island with wild animals!
 People don't really come here specifically to see animals (as there are so many other national parks that take care of that) but take a walk and you might get lucky enough to spot impalas, zebras, monkeys ... and of course birds!
-Lake Bunyonyi actually get its name because there's SO many species here - it literally means "Place of Many Little Birds".
+Lake Bunyonyi actually gets its name because there are SO many species here — it literally means "Place of Many Little Birds".

 There are other islands that are quite well known for their historical past - any tour guide can give you the stories behind the islands.

 There are green, terraced hills surrounding the lake with trails where you can get to panoramic view points of the many islands throughout the lake.
 Because of the high elevation, the weather feels cooler here even on sunny days which makes your treks even more enjoyable.
 Pull on your hiking shoes and get exploring.